Farini/SkyNation/Readme.md

 - [X] Player Avatar on Overlay
 - [X] View with GameMessages (where chat is)
 - [X] More realistic numbers on building things
+- [X] Lab Module needs to update list when research is finished
+- [X] Lab Module needs to estabilish the time for humans as well (the correct, lowered one)
+- [X] Lab Module - Select from tree
+- [X] Lab Module - Change boost for Token, and update button style
+- [X] Make Settings View (and open from PlayerCard)
+- [X] Implement Player Edit
+- [X] Highlight PlayerCard
+- [X] Don't let game start before name and avatar are chosen
+- [X] Update Player avatar on Overlay View

 - [X] GameGenerators + Encoding64
 - [X] People generator - every hour.
 Pay for more.
 And generate Materials engineer first